ivanfarevalo/BQ_module_generator/README.md

 The runtime module configuration file specifies the image that Bisque will pull when a user runs your module.

 The only line that should be updated is `docker.image = {modulename}:{tagname}`.
 This should specify the Docker image and tag name that you wish to test or deploy on Bisque.
 This file will be called when a user hits the `Run` button in your module's page on Bisque.
+Note that the prefix `biodev.ece.ucsb.edu:5000/` is not included in this line, Bisque will prepend it before pulling your local image.

 **IMPORTANT: It is very important to update the runtime-module.cfg each time you build an image with a different name or tag so Bisque pulls the correct image you want to test.**